notwa/lips/NOTES.md

 .debug_asm (default false)
-    is arguably the least useful of states to dump in. this will dump statements after being reduced to !ORG and !DATA statements. anything else is a bug. the values of the !BYTE statements are not printed.
+    is arguably the least useful of states to dump in. this will dump statements after being reduced to !ORG and !DATA and !BIN statements. anything else is a bug. the values of the !BYTE statements are not printed.
 ```